 - Its music room on the sixth floor is a masterpiece of architecture and decoration.

-- It has an interesting perspective to Naghsh e Jahan Sq.
+- It has an interesting perspective on Naghsh e Jahan Sq.

-The last part of this square is Qeysarie Bazar or Soltani Bazaar (Royal Bazar) belongs to the 17th century which is located in the northern end of Naghsh-e Jahan square and in front of Imam Mosque.
+The last part of this square is Qeysarie Bazar or Soltani Bazaar (Royal Bazar) belongs to the 17th century and is located at the northern end of Naghsh-e Jahan Square and in front of Imam Mosque.
 The entrance of this Bazar is decorated with different blue tiles, paintings, arches, and a room by the name ”Nagharehkhaneh”, where music would be played at sunrise and sunset.
 This Bazaar connects the old square (Atigh Square) to the new one which is the Naghsh-e Jahan Square and works as a transition element, built for the development of trading and acceleration of economic growth.

-This Bazar has its own traditional and historic style with its old shops has an architectural significance. we can easily call it the most beautiful bazaar of Iran, because of the abundance of craft stores and workshops.
+This Bazar has its own traditional and historic style with its old shops an architectural significance. we can easily call it the most beautiful bazaar of Iran, because of the abundance of craft stores and workshops.
 You can see different types of crafts and how they are made by craftsmen.
 When to visit the Qeysarie Gate You can visit Naqsh-e Jahan Square and Qeysarie Gate at any time.
 It is thought that the most beautiful sites are in the evening, just before sunset, when the sun caresses the domes of mosques.
-If you wish to visit the Ali Qapu Palace, plan your visit between 9:00 am and 6:30 pm.
+If you wish to visit the Ali Qapu Palace, plan your visit between 9:00 a.m. and 6:30 p.m.
 The opening hours of the mosques are based on the prayer schedule and differ from season to season.

 Lunchtime is now